-Now in its fourth year, the Harvill Secker Young Translators’ Prize aims to recognise and celebrate the achievements of young translators at the start of their careers.
+Now in its fifth year, the Harvill Secker Young Translators’ Prize aims to recognise the achievements of young translators at the start of their careers.
 The prize is open to anyone between the ages of 18 and 34, with no restriction on country of residence.
 It was launched in 2010 as part of Harvill Secker’s centenary celebrations, and is an annual prize, which focuses on a different language each year.
-This year’s chosen language is Portuguese, and entrants were asked to translate into English ‘O sucesso’, a short story by the Brazilian author Adriana Lisboa.
-Lucy’s winning translation is published online by Granta: click here to read it.
+This year’s chosen language is German, and the prize will centre on the short story ‘Der Hausfreund’ by German author Julia Franck.

 If you have any queries, please contact us at: email@example.com

 A.S.
 Byatt is internationally known as a novelist, short-story writer and critic.
 Her novels include Possession (winner of the Booker Prize in 1990), and the quartet of The Virgin in the Garden, Still Life, Babel Tower and A Whistling Woman, as well as The Shadow of the Sun, The Game and The Biographer's Tale.
 Her novel The Children's Book was shortlisted for the Man Booker Prize 2009.
 She is also the author of two novellas, published together as Angels and Insects, and four collections of stories, and has co-edited Memory: An Anthology.

 Educated at York and Newnham College, Cambridge, she taught at the Central School of Art and Design, and was Senior Lecturer in English at University College, London, before returning to writing full-time in 1983.
 She was appointed CBE in 1990 and DBE in 1999.
 (Photo: Michael Trevillion)